Submissions

 Title: must not exceed 200 characters with spaces.
 Abbreviations should be avoided.
 The title must be straightforward; avoid a title that is too general, avoid a title phrased as a question.

 Author affiliations: Each author must list an associated department, university, organizational affiliation, address, city, and country.
-Do not provide the ORCiD here but in the "Contributors" section.
+ORCiD links must only be provided in the 'Contributors' part of the online system.

 Corresponding author: One author, designated as the corresponding author must provide an email address that will be published if the article is accepted.

 The submitting author is automatically designated as the corresponding author in the submission system.
-A submission must be uploaded by the corresponding author as the primary contact – a paper that has not been submitted by the corresponding author will be rejected before the review stage.
+A submission must be uploaded by the corresponding author as the primary contact – a paper that the corresponding author has not submitted will be rejected before the review stage.

 • ABSTRACT

 The abstract is one paragraph, without headings, and must not exceed 200 words.
-The abstract should state the hypothesis and avoid statements that a process is not well understood.
+The abstract should state the hypothesis and avoid statements that a process is poorly understood.
 Do not use words that do not make sense and are difficult to test (novelty claims).
-Set out the aims of the study, the experimental approach, the main results, and the conclusion.
+Set out the study's aims, the experimental approach, the main results, and the conclusion.
 The last sentence of the abstract should include a meaningful summary of the study.
 Unclear abbreviations must be avoided.

 Keywords: Five keywords for indexing should be provided after the abstract that will be used for indexing purposes.
 Keywords that are too general and have multiple concepts should be avoided.